danqdon/aws-localstack-practice/README.md

     --code S3Bucket=gitradar-artifacts,S3Key=lambda_metrics_package.zip \
     --role arn:aws:iam::000000000000:role/lambda-role
    ```
+   This Lambda function is responsible for analyzing and processing data uploaded to the S3 bucket.
+It calculates various metrics based on the content of the files,       such as frequency of certain terms or patterns.
+This function is triggered whenever a new file is uploaded to the S3 bucket.
    - Add permissions and update configuration for 'gitradar-code-metrics'
    ```bash
    aws --endpoint-url=http://localhost:4566 lambda add-permission \